macko911/monitoring-service/readme.md

 ### Environmental variables

-Before running the app, we need to create a `.env` file in the `/server` folder which will store our secrets.
+Before running the app, we need to have a valid `.env` file in the `/server` folder where we store our secrets.
 Simply rename the `.env.default` file to `.env` and fill in the empty values.
 ```
 FAUNA_DB_SECRET=
 JWT_SECRET=